BITSS-OPA/URAP-week-progress/20-max-spring-21/weekly_reports.md

 # Weekly Reports

+## Week 10 (Apr.
+18 - Apr.
+24)

+- [ ] finish 'Twenty-year economic impacts of deworming' reproduction
+  - [ ] merge `notes.md` into `README.md`
+- [ ] create tutorial on using Citrix for Stata for new apprentices
+- [ ] resume 'Methods Matter' reproduction

+I worked  hours this week

 ## Week 9 (Apr.
 11 - Apr.
 17)

 - continue working on 'Twenty-year economic impacts of deworming' reproduction